ECP-WarpX/WarpX/CONTRIBUTING.rst

 It's the way to protect your work from adventurous developers.
 Instructions are given in the :ref:`testing section <developers-testing>` of our `developer's documentation <https://warpx.readthedocs.io/en/latest/developers/testing.html>`_.

-Include documentation to your PR
+Include documentation about your PR
-""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

-Now, let users know about your new feature by adding it to the `WarpX documentation <https://warpx.readthedocs.io>`_.
+Now, let users know about your new feature by describing its usage in the `WarpX documentation <https://warpx.readthedocs.io>`_.
 Our documentation uses `Sphinx <http://www.sphinx-doc.org/en/master/usage/quickstart.html>`_, and it is located in ``Docs/``.
 For instance, if you introduce a new runtime parameter in the input file, you can add it to :ref:`Docs/source/running_cpp/parameters.rst <running-cpp-parameters>`.
 If Sphinx is installed on your computer, you should be able to generate the html documentation with